Urinary Tract Infection in Males Treatment & Management

 Long-Term Monitoring

 If a patient fails to respond to antibiotics, an abscess should be considered.
-Upper- and lower-tract studies (eg, intravenous pyelography [IVP], cystoscopy) are important to consider in older patients at risk for anatomic abnormalities.
+Upper- and lower-tract studies (eg, helical CT scanning, ultrasonography, cystoscopy) are important to consider in older patients at risk for anatomic abnormalities.

 Follow-up urine cultures are warranted in males with UTIs; however, follow-up urethral cultures are not routinely warranted unless the man is symptomatic, in which case the symptoms are likely to be the result of exogenous reinfection.

-Consider admission for urinary tract infection for elderly patients and patients who have diabetes, who are immunocompromised, or who show signs of toxicity such as dehydration, hyperpyrexia, rigors, or inability to tolerate oral fluids or medications.
-Also admit if the patient is unable to care for himself.
+Consider admission for UTI for elderly patients and patients who have diabetes, who are immunocompromised, or who show signs of toxicity such as dehydration, hyperpyrexia, rigors, or inability to tolerate oral fluids or medications.
+Also admit if the patient is unable to care for themself.

 Previous